Plumas Bancorp (PLBC)

 AI Analysis | Feedback

-Andrew J. Ryback, President and Chief Executive Officer
+Andrew J. Ryback, Director, President, and Chief Executive Officer

-Andrew J. Ryback has served as the President and Chief Executive Officer of Plumas Bancorp and Plumas Bank since 2011.
-He previously held the roles of interim President and Chief Executive Officer from March 2010 to November 2011, and prior to that, Executive Vice President and Chief Financial Officer from 2005 to 2011.
-Mr. Ryback joined the Bank in July 2001.
+Andrew J. Ryback has been the President and Chief Executive Officer of Plumas Bancorp and Plumas Bank since 2011.
+He previously served as interim President and Chief Executive Officer from March 2010 to November 2011, and prior to that, as Executive Vice President and Chief Financial Officer from 2005 to 2011.
+Mr. Ryback joined Plumas Bank in July 2001.
 He is a Certified Public Accountant and a graduate of Pacific Coast Banking School.
-He earned his Bachelor of Science degree in Business Administration from California State University, Northridge.
-Mr. Ryback is actively involved in community organizations, including serving as past president of the Rotary Club of Quincy and as an assistant governor for Rotary District 5190.
-He also serves on the Board of Directors of Plumas District Hospital and as Commissioner and Treasurer for the Quincy Fire Protection District.
+Prior to joining Plumas Bank, he served as Vice President, Controller for Placer Sierra Bank.

 Richard L. Belstock, Executive Vice President and Chief Financial Officer

-Jeffrey T. Moore, Executive Vice President and Chief Credit Officer
+Kevin C. Kaiser, Executive Vice President / Chief Credit Officer

 AI Analysis | Feedback